 NBI involves four stages (see illustration above).
 Stage three of the process is the neutralisation of the charged ions.
 The usual way is to accelerate positive ions.
 Recombining the ions with electrons neutralizes them in stage three.
 This neutralisation may cause the loss of ions.

-For ITER, the neutral beam injection will use negative ions.
 One of the proposed solutions in order to avoid ion loss is photo-neutralization, in which photo-detachment is used to strip the electrons from the ions, thus neutralising them.
 But, this method requires a very special type of plasma in the ion source, in the shape of a long and thin column.

 In fact, the required precise plasma shape is difficult to realise.
 And this is where Philippe’s birdcage antenna comes in.
 Its induced waves generate the required negative ion-rich plasma column.
 “The helicon source proved very efficient for high-density plasmas with moderate injection power”, says Ivo Furno from SPC who has worked with Philippe for some years now.